RalphBacon/259-Desoldering-SMD-Chips-Sticky-Heatshrink/README.md

 Here I show you a brand name desoldering alloy that is perfect for the job!

-And also how to join two wires for (outdoor) use to make them strong and waterproof (mine's going into my goldfish pond!) using a special heat shrink that is not only strong but waterproof too.
+And also how to join two low-voltage wires for (outdoor) use to make them strong and waterproof (mine's going into my goldfish pond!) using a special heat shrink that is not only strong but waterproof too.

 ## 2. Hardware mentioned in the video
 4:1 ratio adhesive heat shrink box (Amazon)